bqqbarbhg/spear/README.md

 ## Building

-**NOTE: Actually building something useful from this repository requires private assets.**
+**NOTE: Actually building something useful from this repository requires private assets!**
 The code is available for reference and there might be some neat reusable parts eg. `src/sf` for a "standard library" with reflection support.